Weekly Crypto Card Intel

 Best for: US residents who spend heavily on gas, dining, and groceries and want crypto rewards on a familiar credit card product.
 The category structure rewards specific spending patterns better than flat-rate cards.

 The catch: This is a credit card with a variable APR of 18-35%.
 Carrying a balance will obliterate any cashback benefit within a single billing cycle.
-The 2.49% conversion fee applies to crypto transactions.
-USA only — no international availability.
+Cashback is paid in BTC or 50+ supported cryptos with no separate conversion fee on the reward itself.
+USA only, with no international availability.
 The credit check requirement and APR risk make this unsuitable for users who cannot pay in full each month.

-The catch: The 1% cashback rate may be promotional and could expire or change — verify current terms before applying.
+The catch: The 1% cashback rate may be promotional and could expire or change, so verify current terms before applying.
 While explicit fees are 0%, Kraken applies a conversion spread when converting crypto to fiat for spending that is not disclosed as a percentage fee.
 This hidden spread is the real cost of the card and is not captured in our score.
 Custodial model means your assets sit on the exchange.

 | Card | FX Fee | Cashback | Why Excluded |